SVega9848/VegaHCFElevator/README.md

 ## Plugin Review

-I made a video review of the plugins for the ones that still dont understand how to use VegaLeaderboards.
+I made a video review of the plugins for the ones that still dont understand how to use VegaHCFElevator.
 I hope it will be useful for you all! :wink:

 https://www.youtube.com/watch?v=kZ3k8KSOm3I